sandervandevelde/ZipHelper/README.md

 This solution is deviced in three parts:

 1. ZipHelperLib, the zip/unzip logic
-2. ZipHelperApp, a test application for the zip/unzip logic; it uses a file with lorem Ipsem (included)
+2. ZipHelperApp, a test application for the zip/unzip logic; it uses a file (included in project) containing Lorem Ipsum text just to fill a stringto start with.
+After execution, check the compression rate.
-3. ZipHelperUnit, a unittest for the zip/unzip logic
+3. ZipHelperUnit, a unittest for the zip/unzip logic; it uses a text string, no files.

 ## Contribute